 Technology continues to evolve modern learning, breaking down traditional educational barriers.
 Learning management systems and other digital tools allow students to access academic resources when they need them.
 With Canvas, educators can tailor their courses, adding the tools and resources that would best support their students.

 Edtech has facilitated a new era of academic relationships, allowing students to communicate and collaborate from anywhere.
-Online and remote learning spaces are now more diverse than ever.
-Despite socioeconomic status, race & ethnicity, and geographical location, any student can learn.
+Online and remote learning spaces are now more accessible than ever and any student has the opportunity to learn.

 Although edtech has many benefits, there are still challenges with the digital divide and digital fluency.
 Understanding that today’s students need access to technology, many K-12 schools offer laptops, computer labs, or technology areas in the school media center.
 For higher education students, financial aid can assist with providing them with the technologies they need to learn.
 The campus library is another reliable resource.